StephenGunn/directus-typeforge/README.md

   collection, while preserving singleton collection names like `Settings` or `Globals`)
 - **SDK Compatibility:** Generated types work seamlessly with the Directus SDK
 - **Customizable Output:** Control type generation behavior with various options
+- **Configurable Architecture:** All type detection patterns and mappings use a centralized configuration system

 ## Installation